-NOTICE IS HEREBY GIVEN that an Annual General Meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Big Rock Brewery Inc. ("Big Rock" or the "Corporation") will be held at the Big Rock Brewery, 5555 - 76th Avenue S.E., Calgary, Alberta at 2:00 p.m.
-(Calgary time) on Wednesday, June 12, 2024, for the following purposes:
+NOTICE IS HEREBY GIVEN that an Annual General and Special Meeting (the "Meeting") of the holders ("Shareholders") of common shares ("Common Shares") of Big Rock Brewery Inc. ("Big Rock" or the "Corporation") will be held at the Big Rock Brewery, 5555 - 76th Avenue S.E., Calgary, Alberta, T2C 4L8 at 2:00 p.m.
+(Calgary time) on Wednesday, May 14, 2025, for the following purposes:

-- 1. to receive the consolidated financial statements of Big Rock for the twelve-month period ended December 30, 2023, and auditor's report thereon; - 2. to fix the number of directors of Big Rock to be elected at the Meeting at five (5); - 3. to elect the directors of Big Rock; - 4. to appoint the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration as such; and - 5. to transact such other business as may properly be brought before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive the consolidated financial statements of Big Rock for the twelve-month period ended December 30, 2024, and auditor's report thereon; - 2. to fix the number of directors of Big Rock to be elected at the Meeting at four (4); - 3. to elect the directors of Big Rock; - 4. to consider and, if deemed advisable, to pass, an ordinary resolution approving all unallocated stock options under the Corporation's option plan, as more particularly described in the accompanying management information circular of the Corporation dated April 10, 2025 (the "Information Circular"); - to consider and, if deemed advisable, to pass, an ordinary resolution approving all unallocated restricted share unit awards under the Corporation's restricted share unit award plan, as more particularly described in the Information Circular; - 6. to appoint the auditors of the Corporation for the ensuing year and to authorize the directors to fix their remuneration as such; and - 7. to transact such other business as may properly be brought before the Meeting or any adjournment(s) or postponement(s) thereof.

-The specific details of the matters proposed to be put before the Meeting are set forth in the accompanying Management Information Circular and form a part of this Notice.
-Shareholders of record as at the close of business on May 13, 2024 will be entitled to receive notice of and to attend and vote at the Meeting.
+The specific details of the matters proposed to be put before the Meeting are set forth in the Information Circular and form a part of this Notice.
+Shareholders of record as at the close of business on April 7, 2025 will be entitled to receive notice of and to attend and vote at the Meeting.

 We strongly encourage all Shareholders to vote their Common Shares prior to the Meeting by completing the enclosed instrument of proxy and returning it as soon as possible in the envelope provided for that purpose.
-A proxy will not be valid unless it is deposited with Odyssey Trust Company, Trader's Bank Building, Suite 702, 67 Yonge St. Toronto, ON M5E 1J8 (Attention: Proxy Department), by facsimile at (800) 517-4553 (if outside North America), by email to proxy@odysseytrust.com or by internet at https://vote.odysseytrust.com at least 48 hours (excluding Saturdays, Sundays and holidays) prior to the time set for the Meeting or any adjournment thereof.
+A proxy will not be valid unless it is deposited with Odyssey Trust Company, Trader's Bank Building, Suite 702, 67 Yonge St., Toronto, ON M5E 1J8 (Attention: Proxy Department), by facsimile at (800) 517-4553 (if outside North America), by email to proxy@odysseytrust.com or by internet at https://vote.odysseytrust.com at least 48 hours (excluding Saturdays, Sundays and statutory holidays in the Province of Alberta) prior to the time set for the Meeting or any adjournment(s) or postponement(s) thereof.
 All instructions are listed in the enclosed form of proxy.
 The instrument appointing a proxy shall be in writing and shall be executed by the Shareholder or his or her attorney authorized in writing or, if the Shareholder is a corporation, under its corporate seal by an officer or attorney thereof duly authorized.

-DATED at the City of Calgary, in the Province of Alberta, this 14th day of May 2024.
+DATED at the City of Calgary, in the Province of Alberta, this 10th day of April, 2025.